smanolloff/qwop-gym/README.md

 * the env has a _simple reward model_ and compared to other QWOP envs, it is less biased, eg. no special logic for stuff like _knee bending_, _low torso height_, _vertical movement_, etc.
+* the env allows all possible key combinations (15), other QWOP envs usually allow only the "useful" 6 or 8 key combinations
 * great results (fast, human-like running) achieved by RL agents trained entirely through self-play, without pre-recorded expert demonstrations
 * qwop-rl already contains scripts for training with 6 different algorithms and